CornucopiaRG/Rogas/README.md

 - 2) improve the graph visualisation for large graphs (million or billion nodes), including implementing good layouts and improve the efficiency
 - 3) make the visualisation for PATH operations more informative, in particular of dealing with multiple paths
 - 4) add more functions about user interaction, such as the content of graphs can correspondingly change when doing zoom-in/out
-- 5) building an algorithm store that includes different types of algorithms for network analysis
+- 5) build an algorithm store that includes different types of algorithms for network analysis

 ## More Information
 More details about the Rogas, please refer to